artscoop/django-websocket-redis/docs/running.rst

 	threads = 1
 	processes = 2

-Adopt the virtualenv, pathes, ports and number of threads/processes to your operating system and hosts capabilities.
+Adapt the virtualenv, paths, ports and threads/processes number to your specific operating system and host capabilities.

 Then start uWSGI: